jo3stevens/ACServerManager/README.md

 ##Installation
 ###Prep

+31/08/2015: NOTE: If you've been using the new windows server manager that came with 1.2 then you may not need this step as when you package the server files it does the same thing.

 The application needs some additional files added to the server/content/tracks and server/content/cars folders to be able to choose track configurations and car skins.

 Copy acServerManager.bat to your root aessettocorsa folder and run it to copy the required folders into server/content/*.
 You'll then need to copy the content folder to your server.